 During the climax of My Best Friend is a Vampire, a Vampire Hunter armed with silver bullets (played by David Warner) shoots the head vampire Modoc (played by Rene Auberjonois).
 The latter falls, apparently dead.
 In a minute, though, he gets up to the surprised protagonist and shocked hunter.
 When asked by the protagonist (an inexperienced vampire) why a silver bullet didn't kill him, Modoc reminds him that silver is for werewolves.

-The Dresden Files tightens the qualifications by having a cursed werewolf note As opposed to one of the other three different kinds, which are all vulnerable to normal weaponry that can only be killed by inherited silver.
+The Dresden Files tightens the qualifications by having a cursed werewolfnote As opposed to one of the other three different kinds, which are all vulnerable to normal weaponry that can only be killed by inherited silver.
+Karrin wounds it with her .22 sidearm using bullets made from her grandmother's candlesticks, but a .22 doesn't have the raw power for a killshot.
+Harry eventually kills it by propelling his silver pentacle pendant, inherited from his mother, with magical wind.

 The Bartimaeus Trilogy: Silver is used as a weapon against spirits, since Silver actually causes damage to their essence, and can destroy them if given enough time.
 Iron also works to a lesser degree.